dhongu/deltatech/deltatech_stock_delivery/readme/DESCRIPTION.rst

 Features:
- - Adding button in invoice for display reception or delivery
+ - Adding a button in invoice for displaying reception or delivery